Biology

 Class Program

 The modern aspects and techniques of biology will be emphasized.
 BIOL 1510 will cover scientific methodology, biochemistry, cell structure and physiology, genetic mechanisms, plant structure and physiology, taxonomy, and bacterial, protist, fungal, and plant diversity.
-For math/science students.
-Lecture/Laboratory.
+For Math/Science students.
+Prerequisites: Eligible to take ENGL 1010, 75% or higher in High School Biology, 75% or higher in High School Chemistry or CHEM 1010 or CHEM 1020.
 Lab fee.
-Prerequisites: Placement into college-level math; eligible to enroll in ENGL 1010, 75% or higher in high school biology and high school chemistry or 75% or higher in high school biology and concurrent enrollment in CHEM 1010 or 1020.
-Successful completion of any 3 or 4 credit college biology course may substitute for high school biology.
-Meets SUNY General Education requirement in Natural Sciences.

 Semester Offered